poralix/directadmin-utils/php/README.md

 ```
 Usage:

-./build_pecl_extension.sh <command> <pecl_extension> [<php-version>]
+./php-extension.sh <command> <pecl_extension> [<options>]

         Supported commands:

             install   - to install extension
             remove    - to remove extension
+            status    - show status of an extension

+        options:

+            --ver=VER - to install a specified version of an extension

+            --beta    - to install a beta version of an extension

+            --php=VER - to install extension for one PHP version
-        php-version - digits only (only one version at a time):
+                        digits only (only one version at a time):

-            52, 53, 54, 55, 56, 70, 71, 72, etc
+                        52, 53, 54, 55, 56, 70, 71, 72, 73, etc

 ```

 # Description of bulk_run_php.sh